 “Over the last couple of years since I retired from professional skateboarding, I’ve read religiously.
 Not as in religious books.. but like, religiously.
 I ferociously read.
 Like today, I woke up at 7am and read Socrates for 4 hours.
 On average I read 4 hours a day, but I’ve had days where I’ll read 10 to 12 hours.
 A lot of the time these books reiterate what I already know but it doesn’t hurt to study the only topics that really matter.
 It helps you unlock the wisdom you have inside.
 I just have one definitive major purpose and as long as I’m getting better then I’m getting closer.” – Jereme Rogers

 1. 50th Law – Robert Greene

-This is a book mainly to protect 1 principle which is about being fearless.
+This is a book mainly to protect one principle which is about being fearless.
 I’ve been on this path for a minute.
 It’s natural that we all experience and taste fear.
 But I no longer know the nuisance of self doubt or fear.
 I’ve completely diminished all that.
-Say I’m walking and someone jumped out at the dark at me and startled me, that doesn’t mean it’s impossible to be startled or have a moment of fear, but it’s different to live in fear and experience fear.
+Say I’m walking and someone jumped out of the dark and startled me, that doesn’t mean it’s impossible to be startled or have a moment of fear, but it’s different to live in fear and experience fear.
 If I’m gonna be here I want to be as great as possible and removing fear is necessary to do so.

 2. The Alchemist – Paulo Coelho

 This ones a story and helps you understand the laws of the universe that are in effect at all times… not like the ones the government makes, but like.. gravity.
 I usually don’t ever read stories, I have no interest in stories because they are just made for entertainment.
 I have no interest in entertainment.
 What entertains me is to grow and progress.

 3. Rich Dad Poor Dad – Robert Kiyosaki